mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ## Cultural, Interpersonal & Personal Planes Analysis of use of GDPs

-In the first part of this chapter I focused in detail on the three planes of activity for one vignette.
+In the above analyis of the vignette three planes of activity are covered in summary.
+The next section goes in to more detail.

 In this section I present the results of analysis of other video recordings as separate observations on the way GPDs are used by participants and facilitators to further their game making objectives.
 Acknowledging that these observation do not fall nearly into each of the three planes, I begin with those oriented more to cultural focus before progressing to  observations oriented chiefly to interpersonal activity and  then ending with some observation on GDPs impact on personal knowledge construction.

 ## Use of GDPs explored from a cultural focus